ddhaese/Course_Web-Frameworks-I/WF_I_03_React_Advanced.md

 };
 ```

-Instead of `useReducer`, we could have use the `useContext` hook.
-In that case the functionality is similar to that of `useState`.
 As mentioned above, the advantage of using `useReducer` is the separation of the application logic from the component rendering a bit more.
 Let us create out reducer step-by-step:

 ```jsx - GlobalReducer.js
 export const GlobalReducer = (state, action) => {